Insights into Closed-form IPM-GAN Discriminator Guidance for Diffusion Modeling: Optimality of IPM-based GANs

-where \(\mcalY\) can be viewed as the union of the supports of \(\pd\) and \(p_{t-1}\) when overlapping, and the convex hull of their supports when non-overlapping.
-Differentiating the above with respect to \(\epsilon\) and evaluating at \(\epsilon = 0\) gives:
+where \(\mcalY\) is the union of the supports of \(\pd\) and \(p_{t-1}\) when they are overlapping, and the convex hull of their supports when non-overlapping.
+Differentiating the above with respect to \(\epsilon\) and setting it to zero at \(\epsilon = 0\) gives: